Support for Healthcare Professionals

 In addition, smoking cessation results in immediate health benefits for parents and carers themselves, including a substantial reduction in the risk of smoking-related illnesses such as cardiovascular disease, cancer, chronic obstructive pulmonary disease (COPD), and other respiratory conditions.

-Although the overall levels of harmful chemical compounds present in e-cigarette aerosol are generally lower than those found in tobacco smoke, the aerosol is not inert.
-It has been shown to contain nicotine, particulate matter, propylene glycol, vegetable glycerin, and detectable levels of potentially toxic substances, including aldehydes and heavy metals.
+Although the levels of harmful chemicals in e-cigarette aerosol are generally lower than those found in tobacco smoke, the aerosol is not harmless.
+Research has shown it can contain nicotine, particulate matter, propylene glycol, vegetable glycerin, and detectable levels of potentially toxic substances, including aldehydes and heavy metals.

-Framing discussions about vaping within the context of indoor air quality and environmental exposure offers a useful, evidence based approach for healthcare professionals.
+Discussing smoking and vaping within the context of indoor air quality can provide a helpful, evidence based framework for healthcare professionals.

-This perspective allows for balanced conversations that acknowledge the reduced harm of vaping compared with smoking, while also recognising that vaping contributes to indoor air pollution and may have implications for shared environments, particularly in enclosed or poorly ventilated spaces.
+This approach allows for balanced conversations that acknowledge that vaping is less harmful than smoking, while recognising that both smoking and vaping affect the air people share and may have implications for health in enclosed or poorly ventilated spaces.

 Who our service is for